eclipse-chariott/chariott/README.md

 ## What is Chariott?

 Chariott is a [gRPC](https://grpc.io) service that provides a common interface for interacting with applications.
-Applications communicate between each other through Chariott.
-Chariott provides the necessary services to enable application lifecycle management and communication between applications.
-This is done by having applications register an _intent_ which Chariott will then _fulfil_ by brokering the communication with the appropriate application to fulfil that intent.
-Applications which fulfil these intents are known as _providers_.
-More information on Chariott design with diagrams can be found [here](./docs/design/README.md).
+It facilitates Service Discovery for applications to advertise their capabilities by registering themselves with Chariott's service registry.
+Other applications that need to consume resources and capabilities can Discover services through Chariott's service registry.
+In the current version of Chariott, applications can also communicate with each other through Chariott.
+This is done by having applications register an _intent_ which Chariott will then _fulfill_ by brokering the communication with the appropriate application to fulfill that intent.
+Applications which fulfill these intents are known as _providers_.
+More information on Chariott's current design with diagrams can be found [here](./docs/design/README.md).

 ## How to develop with Chariott